DesmetQuentin/pyseasters/docs/install.rst

 .. note::

-   PySEASTERS is not distributed in any public collection like Conda or ``pip``.
+   SEASTERSdb is not distributed in any public collection like Conda or ``pip``.
    Thus, installation must be done manually as described on this page.